-The vision of 7 Force Procurement is to enable the delivery of effective and efficient police services and provide support for victims in the eastern region by procuring and managing high quality, value for money contracts.
+The vision of 7 Force Commercial Services is to enable the delivery of effective and efficient police services and provide support for victims in the eastern region by procuring and managing high quality, value for money contracts.

-7 Force Procurement promotes fairness and diversity in its supply chains and welcomes the opportunity to work with a broad range of suppliers who align with our values which are (in addition to wider Police service values and behaviours):
+7 Force Commercial Services promotes fairness and diversity in its supply chains and welcomes the opportunity to work with a broad range of suppliers who align with our values which are (in addition to wider Police service values and behaviours):

 Public service ethos with a commercial mindset